-Reduced Auto Dependence - This icon indicates methods to encourage using alternative modes of transportation and correlates the impact of the built environment on physical health.
+Reduced Auto Dependence - This icon indicates methods that achieve alternative modes of transportation and correlates the impact of the built environment on physical health.

-HOW TO READ THE DESIGN GUIDELINES
+6. HOW TO READ THE DESIGN GUIDELINES

 The guidelines are organized in a hierarchical format, with a variety of components.
 The letters correspond to the example design guideline that appears on the following page.